DavidJ7705/SoC_Project/index.md

 ### **Code Adaptation**
 With the help of OpenAI, I changed the original code in the ColourCycle.v file to create and design my own image.
 This was a challenge at first as I had to learn what each aspect of the code did so I could get an understanding of what was going on.
 * `red_reg`, `green_reg`, and `blue_reg` are all 4 bit registers that represent the colour values in my image.
-* `block_positio`n is an 11 bit register that stores the current position of the block, and then this value determines where a block goes on the screen.
+* `block_position` is an 11 bit register that stores the current position of the block, and then this value determines where a block goes on the screen.
 It is an 11 bit value as it leaves headroom and gives extra space for the 640x480 display size.

 * `always @(posedge clk or posedge rst) begin` means that this block of code will be triggered when the clock signal is positive, or when the reset signal is positive.